NishchayAnand/software-engineering/Java/Interfaces/Notes.md

 - **Supports Multiple Inheritance:** A class can implement multiple interfaces, inheriting methods and constants from all of them.
 This allows for greater flexibility and code reuse.

 > Since Java 8, interfaces can have **static** and **default methods** that provide implementations within the interface itself.

-EXTRA:

--Interfaces cannot contain state (whereas Abstract Class can).
-This opens the door to multiple inheritance.

-- Since the component's API is a contract with its clients, a component's owner can't just change it without considering the consequences for the clients.